What the Locals Eat in Cáceres, Spain

 Another great place to go is Mirador de Galarza.
 It's on top of a parking deck, and it's a bit pricier.
 They have amazing grill-charred meats, hams, cheeses, etc. If you are looking for another splurge dinner, Michelin star-recipient Atrio offers an upscale, date-night atmosphere and yummy Mediterranean cuisine.
 El Figon de Eustaquio is a long-standing restaurant in Plaza de San Juan and has been operating since 1947.
 Bring serious cash to all these places, because they are not cheap.
 They're worth it, though, and you'll want to keep buying things on the menu and pair them with good, local wine.
 By far the best upscale meal I ever had in Spain was at Madruelo, located within walking distance of Cáceres' old city.

 - No need to tip!
 Really.
 If you must, leave some change up to 1 Euro.
 Waiters are paid salaries with benefits in Spain, which is why the food seems somewhat more expensive in restaurants.

 I hope this article was helpful for you as you travel and eat your way through Caceres!
-If you visit any of these places let me know what you think, or if you stumble upon a new place, leave a comment for future passers-by of this magical and enchanting medieval city surrounded by bustling, modern life.
+If you visit any of these places, let me know what you think.
+If you stumble upon a new place, leave a comment for future passers-by of this magical and enchanting medieval city surrounded by bustling, modern life.
 As the Spanish say, ¡Que Aproveche!, or enjoy your meal!